 This is a ‘catch and release’ event (see info page)!

 After signing in at one of our official locations, you are free to roam the entire Cornish coastline, either by yourself or with friends, from Friday evening until Sunday morning.
-Entrants must be back at the Eden Project no earlier than 12 noon on Sunday.
+Entrants must be back at the ART OF FISHING in Wadebridge no earlier than 12 noon on Sunday (and before 1pm).
 From there we’ll run through all the fish caught and do the official prize giving, tackle displays and general fishing talk.
 This will be much smoother this year.

 To register any fish that you have caught, we just need you to supply us with clean and clear photographic proof of your longest/biggest fish (more info will be supplied on how best to do this – and of course we are using ways to ensure authenticity) by 1pm on the Sunday.